dcorking/hblog/posts/2017-03-14-my-practical-armenia-part-two.markdown

 shock other than gender relations here which are quite a bit more conservative than San Francisco, for example, but then again which society isn't?
-My biggest culture mismatch mostly related to dating as its pretty hard to get women to physically meet you and sex before marriage is mostly a myth, almost a double tragedy is that the girls here are much prettier than in America and dress on average much better.
+My biggest culture mismatch mostly related to dating as it's pretty hard to get women to physically meet you and sex before marriage is mostly a myth, almost a double tragedy is that the girls here are much prettier than in America and dress on average much better.